votingworks/vxmail/docs/product-spec.md

 - An export of voter IDs and signatures, provided by the state, is loaded into the VxMail Ballot Manager prior to the election and updated as necessary.
-- Ballot envelopes are scanned into the Ballot Manager in small batches.
+- Ballot envelopes are scanned into the VxMail Ballot Manager in small batches.
 On screen, expected and actual signatures are displayed for confirmation by election officials.
 If election officials detect any mismatch on screen, they indicate this with a single tap on the